awchiu23/CryptoTools/README.md

 - Please set **CRYPTOTOOLS_MODE** to 0 in CryptoParams.
 The tool will then work across FTX and Bybit
 - For more advanced users, please speak with me directly

+---

+## BBTUtil
+- This tool lets you drill down into BBT's risk numbers

 ## FTXLender
 - This tools runs on a loop and automatically modifies your loan sizes one minute before every reset
 - Universe: USD, BTC, ETH, XRP